keithamoss/govhack-tools/index.md

 ## Submit your project

-The last tenet of GovHack is that you submit all of your source code and assets (data, documents, art assets, et cetera) and make the available under an open license.
+The last tenet of GovHack is that you submit all of your source code and assets (data, documents, art assets, et cetera) and make the available under an open license (such as [Creative Commons](http://creativecommons.org.au/)).
 Typically this will comprise the source code for a web or mobile application, but for other types of works (e.g. 3D printed jewlery) that can be your notes and evidence of your prototypes.

 The key point to remember is that your source material needs to demonstrate to the competition judges that the end result was your own work, and that it is possible for another person, with the right knowledge and equipment, to replicate that work.